If you don't have time to read the post now save and bookmark to read later…

 Step by step:

-- Set out your 4 plastic cups for color, and one plastic cup for the final “dirty pour” mixture.
+- Set out your 4 plastic cups for color, and one extra plastic cup for the final “dirty pour” mixture.

 - Squeeze a nice 1/4 cup(ish) size of dollops of paint (of each color separately) into your plastic cups.